cmsuhre/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:<br>
-Start Time 2024-03-30 15:44:43
+Start Time 2024-03-30 15:44:43<br>
 Stop Time	2024-03-31 15:44:43

 | Metric                   | Count